Yuta-KTD/cclog_output/README.md

 - `Ctrl-P`: Return the file path
 - `Ctrl-R`: Resume the conversation with `claude -r`
 - `Ctrl-E`: Export session to Markdown file
+- `Ctrl-F`: Export session to Markdown file with empty messages filtered

 ### List all projects